 Invest in the best day trading stock picks

 Here are some steps you should take, away from the actual stock picking process to make sure you are best setup to find the best day trading stocks to make money in the market.

 - Try paper trading on a demo account

-- Decide how much you can risk
+- Decide how much you can risk for stock trading

 - Commit some regular time

 - Monitor your trading performance